You place a contract worker at a client company and hear what every recruiter wants to hear: your client loves the worker.

 If your contractor accepts the job offer, determine when their last day as a contractor is, as well as their first day as an official employee at your client’s company.

 Most contractors earn an hourly wage.
 Your client may convert the contractor from hourly-to-salary and provide a different compensation package.
 The client should discuss any changes in wages and other benefits with the contractor.
+Additionally, the recruiting firm usually earns a conversion fee for allowing the employee to be hired by the client.
+Conversion fee agreements can vary, but we offer some free example conversion fee templates to help steer you in the right direction.

 Your client may also ask their new hire to sign a contract or at-will employment doctrine.